joanllobera/joanllobera.github.io/_pages/about.md

   - /about.html
 ---

-This is a draft website to organize my academic stuff.
+This is a draft website.

 For more info
 ------